-Sometimes persons wish to bring their pets as a companion.
+Sometimes persons wish to bring their well-behaved pet(s) as a companion.

 Different people have different needs and we have tried to anticipate as many as possible.
 Even with someone sharing a cottage, solitude is easily accomplished with both the outside and inside space.
 The chapel and the library are also inside places of solitude which are available to you.

 You may stay as long as you are scheduled for up to one month maximum.
-Some have come for a single overnight and some have come for months for a much-needed sabbatical.
-It is quite varied and related to your own individual need.
+Some have come for a single overnight.
 Also, we are open year round, so a longer stay would never be interrupted.

 No. We believe the Spirit is your director.
 By entering the silence of solitude with an open mind and heart, we believe the Spirit will lead you.

 We are located one hour southwest of St. Louis in the Ozark highlands.
 From Interstate 270 take Highway 30 west for 31 miles.
 At the Lonedell crossroads where the Mobil station is, turn right onto Highway N and travel 1.2 miles.
 At West Linda Lane turn left and travel 1.6 miles.
 Our driveway on the left has no fence and is wide and graveled.
 Near the driveway is a sign saying Windridge Solitude .
-If you don't see a sign, travel a bit further past other gravel driveways.
 Once you see the sign, turn left onto the driveway.
 Park in the very first gravel lot to the right and walk to the big house and ring the doorbell.
 We will be waiting for you.